Inwood, West Virginia: South Berkeley Volunteer Fire Department

-The greater Inwood area is serviced by the South Berkeley Volunteer Fire Company also known as Station 20.
-Located at 7556 Winchester Avenue in Inwood WV, The South Berkeley Volunteer Fire Company was established in 1956 in a building located on True Apple Way by several employees of the Knauss Foods group and members of the community.
+The greater Inwood area is serviced by the South Berkeley Volunteer Fire Company, also known as Station 20.
+Located at 7556 Winchester Avenue in Inwood, The South Berkeley Volunteer Fire Company was established in 1956 in a building located on True Apple Way by several employees of the Knauss Foods group and members of the community.
 With the continued growth of their service area, the Fire Company was relocated to a larger building located at 8009 Winchester Avenue.
 During the time at this location, the Inwood and Bunker Hill areas continued to grow in population and calls for service increased.

-In 2017 The main station was relocated into a new building that was converted from a big box store location into a brand new seven bay firehouse.
+In 2017 the main station was relocated into a new building that was converted from a big box store location into a brand new seven bay firehouse.
 Housing Two Engines, a Heavy Rescue Squad, Brush Truck, Utility and Mobile unit that is used for EMS calls.

 The S.B.V.F.C.
 Operates in Berkeley County WV as one of five volunteer fire houses, Although as the volunteer staffing has decreased across the country, The Main station is now Staffed part time by paid staffing from Berkeley County Fire during the hours of 06:00-18:00 (6:00 P.M.)
 M-F.

 The South Berkeley Volunteer Fire Company also operates a substation (Station 29) which houses one Engine located at 4172 Winchester Avenue, close to the end of the Runway of the 167th Air National Guard Base.

 The Motto of the South Berkeley Volunteer Fire Company is "It's All Good in Inwood", and " Pride of the Southside".